Charity AuctionBest Practices.

 Pro tip: A smaller set of great items beats lots of filler.
 Competition concentrates on winners.

-Launch marketing + bidders
+Launch marketing and bidders

-4–2 weeks out
+4 to 2 weeks out

 • Publish your auction link and start collecting bidders early